Podere Castellinuzza di Coccia Paola

 Podere Castellinuzza: The Hidden Heart of Lamole

-In the intricate mosaic of Chianti Classico, Lamole is perhaps the easiest subzone to describe on paper—and one of the hardest to forget in the glass.
-Just nine producers work this remote, high-altitude area, where vineyards climb as high as 600 meters above sea level, nestled among thick woodlands.
-The combination of elevation and dense surrounding forests creates a particularly cool microclimate, shaping wines defined by elegance, subtlety, and aromatic finesse.
+In the intricate mosaic of Chianti Classico, Lamole may be the easiest subzone to describe on paper—and one of the hardest to forget in the glass.
+Just nine producers farm this remote, high-altitude enclave, where vineyards reach up to 600 meters above sea level, tucked into thick woodlands.
+The elevation and surrounding forest create a particularly cool microclimate, shaping wines defined by elegance, subtlety, and aromatic finesse.

 Lamole’s distinctiveness is as much geological as it is climatic.
-Its soils, derived from weathered sandstone of the Macigno formation and nourished by underground springs, favor graceful, finely-etched wines over raw power.
-Many vineyards still follow centuries-old traditions, clinging to dry-stacked terraces where vines are often trained in the Lamolese Albarello (bush form)—a testament to more than a century of intuitive, hands-on farming.
+Its soils—weathered sandstone from the Macigno formation, enriched by underground springs—produce wines that emphasize grace and detail over brute force.
+Many vineyards still follow age-old traditions, clinging to dry-stone terraces where vines are often trained in the traditional Alberello Lamolese (bush-trained form)—a living testament to centuries of intuitive, hands-on farming dating back to the Romans.

 Lamole might still fly under the radar were it not for a few persistent voices.
-One was Piero Lanza of Fattoria Poggerino in Radda, who introduced us to Serena Coccia of Podere Castellinuzza—a second-generation vigernonne.
-Like Lanza, Serena believes in honoring Chianti’s Burgundian-like nuance: a celebration of site, microclimate, and individuality.
+One of them is Piero Lanza of Fattoria Poggerino in Radda, who introduced us to Serena Coccia of Podere Castellinuzza—a second-generation vigneronne.
+Like Lanza, Serena champions Chianti’s Burgundian-like nuance: a celebration of site, microclimate, and individuality.

-The estate was later divided among Paolo Coccia, Serena’s father, and the extended family.
-Of the 9 hectares inherited, just 3.5 hectares are planted to vines that flank each side of a ridge crowned by the family home and cellar; the rest is covered in chestnut groves and olive trees.
+The estate was later divided among Serena’s father, Paolo Coccia, and other family members.
+Of the nine hectares inherited, just 3.5 are planted to vines, flanking either side of a ridge crowned by the family home and cellar.
+The rest is forested with chestnut trees and dotted with olives.

-After more than 70 harvests, Paolo remains a master of Lamole’s terroir—and a beacon at Castellinuzza.
-But in the early 2010s, Serena stepped in to steward the family legacy, backed by an all-female family team.
+After more than 70 harvests, Paolo remains a master of Lamole’s terroir—and a steady hand at Castellinuzza.
+But in the early 2010s, Serena returned to take the reins, supported by her sisters—now an all-female family team.

-The winery now produces three wines—Chianti Classico, Riserva, and Gran Selezione (in exceptional years)—each a pure expression of Lamole.
-Just about everything on these steep hillsides is done by hand through fermentation in cement vats.
-Macerations last two to three weeks, with gentle pump-overs and punch-downs to extract depth without overworking the fruit.
+Today, Podere Castellinuzza produces three wines: Chianti Classico, Riserva, and—only in exceptional vintages—Gran Selezione.
+All are pure expressions of Lamole.
+Everything is done by hand, with fermentation in cement vats.
+Macerations typically last two to three weeks, with gentle pump-overs and punch-downs to extract depth without overworking the fruit.

 The wines are refined and deeply expressive.
-Firm, silken tannins that exude class frame a seductive mix of dark fruits, violets, and spice, all lifted by a stony, mineral backbone that clearly reflects Lamole’s high-altitude Macigno soils.
-These are not wines chasing trends—they are timeless, elegant, and profoundly rooted in place.
+Firm, silken tannins frame a seductive mix of dark fruit, violet, and spice, all lifted by a stony, mineral backbone that unmistakably reflects Lamole’s high-altitude Macigno soils.
+These are not wines chasing trends—they are timeless, elegant, and rooted in place.

 As longtime students and fans of Chianti’s many identities, we’re proud to introduce Podere Castellinuzza to the U.S. market—not as a symbol of where Chianti is going, but as a reminder of what it has always been at its best.